-Munambam land dispute: Kerala HC stays order quashing appointment of Judicial Commission
+Munambam land dispute: Kerala HC stays order quashing appointment of judicial commission

 Responding to the court order, Kerala Law Minister P Rajeev said as a result of this order the commission can now function and the government would move forward with the necessary procedures.

-Due to the single bench order the commission did not get adequate time to complete its task and now it will resume its operation, minister told media in Thiruvananthapuram, reiterating that no one will be evicted from Munambam.
+Due to the single bench order, the commission did not get adequate time to complete its task and now it will resume its operation, the minister told media in Thiruvananthapuram, reiterating that no one will be evicted from Munambam.

 In November last year, the state government set up the judicial commission, headed by former acting Chief Justice of the Kerala High Court Justice C N Ramachandran Nair, to ascertain land ownership in the disputed area.